 The unprecedented accuracy of deep learning methods has turned them into the foundation of new AI-based applications.
 Hence, companies collect user data on a large scale since the success of deep learning techniques is directly proportional to the amount of data that can be used for training.
-However, massive data collection required for deep learning comes with inevitable privacy issues.
+However, the massive data collection required for deep learning comes with inevitable privacy issues.

-Many data owners, for example, medical institutions, that want to apply deep learning methods to sensitive data such as clinical records, are prevented by privacy and confidentiality concerns.
+Many data owners, for example, medical institutions that want to apply deep learning methods to sensitive data such as clinical records, are prevented by privacy and confidentiality concerns.
 Hence, the development of privacy-preserving large-scale deep learning comes with big benefits for multiple parties involved.

 Preventing unauthorized access to sensitive information in private datasets became an important matter.
-But also public, and widely used datasets like the ImageNet include a high number of images that contain people (as categories or co-occurring with other objects in images).
+But also public and widely used datasets like the ImageNet include a high number of images that contain people (as categories or co-occurring with other objects in images).

 Face obfuscation is used to mitigate privacy issues based on face images.
-Object recognition research typically assumes access to complete, unobfuscated images.
+Object detection research typically assumes access to complete, unobfuscated images.
 In visual datasets, even if most categories are usually not people categories, many incidental people appear in the images, and their privacy is a concern.